-FBLA high school members will be able to participate in both qualifying rounds for both tracks of this event..
-Both the FBLA Virtual Business Personal Finance and the FBLA Virtual Business Management Challenges are official competitive events.
-Each track encourages FBLA members to test their skills within its particular Virtual Business environment – individually or as a team of up to 3 members.
-Team registration begins on Tuesday, October 8, 2019.
-New this year, students who qualify will not compete at the NLC, but instead in a virtual final round.
+FBLA high school members will be able to participate in both qualifying rounds for both tracks of this Virtual Business Challenge (VBC) event.
+One track focuses on personal finance, and the other, management.
+Each track encourages FBLA members to test their skills within its particular Virtual Business environment – individually or as a team of up to three members.
+Team registration begins on Tuesday, October 3, 2023.

 This registration page is for student participants only.